mattmaynes2/aria/reports/final/6-Appendix/C-Process/1-DevelopmentProcess.md

 #### Introduction {-}

-An important part of any sizeable software project is the selection of a development process.
+An important part of any sizeable software project is the selection of an appropriate development process.
 A development process imposes a particular structure on the development of a product.
 The process used for the development of this project was created with the following factors in mind:

 - Project lifespan: Work on the project will last at least 8 months; other developers may also